-- 9.1 The MTFS is the starting point for developing a meaningful three year strategy that sets out the strategic intention for different strands of funding available to the Council (Hub Committee 13th September 2022). - 9.2 The Council's budget is essentially fixed in cash terms and its ability to raise income is limited as there are national controls in place around council tax and business rates. - 9.3 Officers will continue to work with the Hub Committee and the results of this will be incorporated into future Budget reports.
-This will consider ways to reduce the Council's operating costs and generating further income and savings. - 9.4 The Council awaits the details of the Government's Local Government Finance Settlement for 2023/24 and the announcement which will enable the Council to further firm up some of the assumptions within the Revenue Budget Proposals for 2023/24.
-A further update will be presented to the Hub Committee in January 2023.
-Further options for Members' considerations of how to close the predicted budget gap of £137,296 will be presented as part of this report.
-The table below shows the budget timetable for the 2023/24 Budget process.
+- 9.1 The MTFS is the starting point for developing a meaningful three year strategy that sets out the strategic intention for different strands of funding available to the Council.
+The Council will then be able to rely on this to inform future decisions. - 9.2 The Council's budget is essentially fixed in cash terms and its ability to raise income is limited as there are national controls in place around council tax and business rates. - 9.3 Officers will continue to work with the Hub Committee and the results of this will be incorporated into future Budget reports.
+This will consider ways to reduce the Council's operating costs and generating further income and savings. - 9.4 A further budget update report will be presented to the Hub Committee on 1st November, which will update the MTFS for announcements in the Government technical consultation (due in the Autumn).
+Further options for Members' considerations of how to close the predicted budget gap of £269,296 will be presented as part of this report.
+The table below shows the budget timetable for the budget meetings for the 2023/24 Budget process.

-Liub Camanaittaa Ta aanaidan tha thurs

-Hub Committee - To consider the three
+13 th September 2022 Hub Committee - To consider the three

 year MTFS (Medium Term Financial

 Strategy) for 2023/24 to 2025/26

+1 st November 2022 Hub Committee - To update the MTFS

+for the details of the Government

+technical consultation on local

+government finance (due Autumn

+2022)

-Hub Committee - To consider draft
+13th December 2022 Hub Committee - To consider draft

 proposals for the Revenue and Capital

 Budget for 2023/24.

-Overview & Scrutiny Committee - To
+17th January 2023 Overview & Scrutiny Committee - To

 consider draft proposals for the

 Revenue and Capital Budget for

 2023/24.

-Hub Committee - To recommend Final
+31st January 2023 Hub Committee - To recommend Final

 Budget Proposals to Council for

 2023/24

-Date which Council Procedure Rule 16
+16th February 2023 Date which Council Procedure Rule 16

-applies
+(9am) applies

-Full Council - To approve Final Budget
+21st February 2023 Full Council - To approve Final Budget

 Proposals for 2023/24 and set the

 WDBC share of the Council Tax

-Council Tax Resolution Panel - to agree
+22 February 2023 Council Tax Resolution Panel - to agree

 the Council Tax Resolution for 2023/24

 (This is WDBC share plus all other

 precepting authorities share).